-5.2.1 Run-time Scheduler
+4.2.1 Run-time Scheduler

 The Run-time Scheduler associates priorities with target object implementation operations at run-time.
 The implementation of the Real-time Scheduling Service described in this paper uses a static scheduling policy.
 Therefore, thread priorities are determined prior to run-time by the Off-line Scheduler.

-Our Real-time Scheduling Service requires that if an object is to be scheduled, each of its operations must export an RT\Info data structure describing the operation's execution properties.
-During scheduling configuration runs (described in Section 5.2.2 below), RT\Infos contain execution times and rate requirements.
-At run-time, the Static Scheduler need not know any information about an operation's execution characteristics.
+Our Real-time Scheduling Service requires that if an object is to be scheduled, each of its operations must export an RT_Info data structure describing the operation's execution properties.
+During scheduling configuration runs (described in Section 4.2.2 below), RT_Infos contain execution times and rate requirements.
+At run-time, the static Scheduler need not know any information about an operation's execution characteristics.
 Only the operation's priority is needed, so the scheduler can determine how the operation should be dispatched.
-Thus, at run-time, each operation's Rt\Info need only contain priority values for the operation.
+Thus, at run-time, each operation's Rt_Info need only contain priority values for the operation.

 At run-time, the Dispatching Module queries the Run-time Scheduler for the priority of a consumer's push operation.
 The Run-time Scheduler uses a static repository that identifies the execution requirements (including priority) of each operation.
-The Event Channel's Dispatching Module uses the operation priority returned by the Run-time Scheduler to determine which priority queue an event/consumer tuple should be inserted into.
+The Event Channel's Dispatching Module uses the operation priority returned by the Run-time Scheduler to determine which priority queue an event/consumer tuple should be inserted onto.

-All scheduling and priority computation is performed off-

-line.
-This allows priorities to be computed at run-time efficiently, i.e., located in O(1) time.
+All scheduling and priority computation is performed offline.
+This allows priorities to be computed rapidly (i.e., looked up in O(1) time) at run-time.
 Thus, TAO's Run-time Scheduler simply provides an interface to the results of the Off-line Scheduler, discussed below.

-5.2.2 Off-line Scheduler
+4.2.2 Off-line Scheduler

 The Off-line Scheduler has two responsibilities.
 First, it assigns priorities to object operations.
 Second, it determines whether a current Event Channel configuration is schedulable given the available resources and the execution requirements of supplier and consumer operations.
-Both responsibilities require that operation interdependencies be calculated by a task interdependency compilation process during during a configuration run.
-Task interdependency compilation builds a repository that records which objects' operations call each other.
-This can be visualized as a directed graph where the nodes in the graph are object operations and directed edges indicate that one operation calls another, as shown in Figure 14.
+Both responsibilities require that operation interdependencies be calculated by a Task Interdependency Compilation process during during a configuration run.
+Task Interdependency Compilation builds a repository that records which objects' operations call each other.
+This can be visualized as a directed graph where the nodes in the graph are object operations and directed edges indicate that one operation calls another, as shown in Figure 12.